 The biological justification for the expected improvements in riverine biology in Montana is based on field sampling (Fraley and Graham 1982) and quantitative computer models that were designed using a modified form of the Instream Flow Incremental Methodology (IFIM).
 River models quantify the total availability of various habitats for selected life stages of native fishes (i.e. bull trout and westslope cutthroat trout) under different dam operation scenarios.
-The IFIM models were developed based on sitespecific habitat suitability data collected from the Flathead and Kootenai Rivers downstream of the dams.
+The IFIM models were developed based on site-specific habitat suitability data collected from the Flathead and Kootenai Rivers downstream of the dams.
 IFIM studies have provided empirical evidence for seasonal flow limitations and ramping rates (Hoffman et al. 2002; Marotz and Muhlfeld 2000; Muhlfeld et al. 2003).
+The following figure illustrates the calculated wetted perimeter based on these IFIM models and two typical sections of the Kootenai River.